 At one of the first meetings Ellen attended, she heard the phrase “La Leche League is changing the world one baby at a time.”
 She has often heard this since, and it still resonates.
 At the time she thought it so powerful she instantly wanted to be part of this international organisation that speaks up for our rights to trust our instincts, for parents and babies to be together, and changes the world while doing so!

 Outside of LLL, Ellen works with an intergenerational theatre company and enjoys walking, community gardening, cooking, and watching films with her family.

 Susan was appointed to the Board in 2019 to fill an empty seat for LLL USA.
-She joined LLL as a new mother 41 years ago when she suffered from mastitis and her husband suggested that she call a local La Leche League Leader.
+She joined LLL as a new mother in 1977 when she suffered from mastitis and her husband suggested that she call a local La Leche League Leader.
 She is still thankful for those Leaders in Virginia who got her through that challenge and supported her in beginning a wonderful breastfeeding journey.

 3 children and 11 years of breastfeeding later, she was accredited as a Leader in Cleveland, Ohio.
 Helping families in Cleveland has been a persistently rewarding part of her volunteer life.
 Her favorite part of helping families is making home visits just to sit with new parents and encourage them as they get to know and understand the needs of their babies.